Tina Fey Reveals She Saved a Man's Life After Kayak Accident During Pandemic Getaway - E! Online

 The Baby Mama star said she couldn't tell if the noise was just a bird, but she ultimately called the police.
 An officer loudly shouted in the direction of the sound and then left to investigate the surrounding area.

-"The cops take off, and then we found out a couple of hours later that it was a guy who flipped a kayak in the Hudson and was floating," Tina revealed.
+"The cops take off, and then we found out a couple of hours later that it was a guy who flipped a kayak in the Hudson and was floating, no oar," Tina revealed.
 "They found him a mile north in the river."

 At that, Jimmy congratulated his fellow Saturday Night Live alum for helping to facilitate the miracle.